timescale/timescaledb/docs/API.md

 |---|---|
 | `partitioning_column` | Name of an additional column to partition by.
 If provided, `number_partitions` must be set.
 | `number_partitions` | Number of partitions to use when `partitioning_column` is set.
 Must be > 0.
+| `chunk_time_interval` | Interval in event time (micro seconds for TIMESTAMP and TIMESTAMPTZ) that each chunk covers.
+Must be > 0.
+Default is 1 month.
 **Sample usage**

 Convert table `foo` to hypertable with just time partitioning on column `ts`: